moodlehq/mdlrelease/README.md

 There are several different types of release that can be made by this tool.
 In fact it covers all of the planned release types.

 **Weekly release** - the most common release, made every week and containing all the newly integrated work.
-Includes master and all stables branches.
+Includes main and all stables branches.

 **Minor release** - every two to three months we make a minor release, this release type handles everything involved with that.
 Only stable branches are worked on here.

-**Beta release** - Around a month or two before a major release we create a beta release of the master branch.
-This usually occurs when QA testing starts and only affects the master branch.
+**Beta release** - Around a month or two before a major release we create a beta release of the main branch.
+This usually occurs when QA testing starts and only affects the main branch.

 **RC release** - The release candidate release.
-Usually one or more release candidate releases are prepared for the master branch in the final lead up to the major release.
-Again master only.
+Usually one or more release candidate releases are prepared for the main branch in the final lead up to the major release.
+Again main only.

 **Major release** - twice a year we make a major release (and usually a minor release of stables at the same time).
-This affects only the master branch although it leads to the next stable branch being produced.
+This affects only the main branch although it leads to the next stable branch being produced.

 There are also a handful of advanced release types.
 These release types are usually very specific and you may - or may not be required to run them.
 As such they are unplanned and usually only required if the situation demands it.